 STOCK – 1) The back part of a rifle or shotgun, excluding the receiver.
 It is commonly made of wood, wood laminate, metal, or plastics.
 2) An unaltered firearm as it comes from the factory.
 3) Some people and companies refer to handgun grip panels as stocks.

 STOVEPIPE – Failure of a spent case to completely eject from a semi-automatic firearm.
 The case usually stands on end while lodged in the ejection port.

-STOPPING POWER – A popular but imprecise term used to refer to the ability of a small arms cartridge to cause a human assailant or an animal to be immediately incapacitated when shot with it.
+STOPPING POWER – A popular but imprecise term used to refer to the ability of a small arms cartridge to cause a human assailant or animal to be immediately incapacitated when shot.
 A more precise term is be Wound Trauma Incapacitation (WTI).

-TAP, RACK, BANG – The slang term for the procedure to clear a misfeed.
-To clear a misfeed, tap the base of the magazine firmly to be sure it is properly seated, rack the slide to eject an empty case or feed a new round, and assess to be sure your target still needs shooting.
+TAP, RACK, BANG – The slang term for the procedure to clear a misfeed; tap the base of the magazine firmly to be sure it is properly seated, rack the slide to eject an empty case or feed a new round, and assess to be sure your target still needs shooting.
 If it does, pull the trigger to create the bang.